kvageesan/JavaWordProcessor/README.md

 # JavaWordProcessor
 Word processor reads a file content from .doc, .docx and text file.
 It returns the largest word and it's transpose from the file.

-To keep simplicity for the project and the time, I haven't added much of the functionalities.
-Trying to list down some improvements that I will do on the existing project in future:
+To keep implimentation simple and to stick to scope, I haven added all the basic functionalities.
+There are some improvements or additional capabilities that i would like to enable with this tool.
+However with time constraint, i have added them in future scope.
+Please go throught the future improvements section below.

 ## Execution setup instruction